rushankgoyal/pipatrol/README.md

-# pipatrol
+# PiPatrol

-DIY security system that's much better than anything on the market
+A DIY Raspberry Pi-based security system that's much better than anything on the market.

+For the detailed article & walkthrough of how you can make your own, check this article: